Jesusprzr/Making-Of-A-Data-Scientist/Understanding The Big Picture.md

   * Did it also have (one of) the best cross-validated scores from the training set? (consistency)
   * Does it solve the original business problem? (win condition)

+# Modern Machine Learning Algorithms
+We will categorize our algorithms by *ML task*.
+This approach is focused on what's usually the end goal of all.
+Which is the expected result!
+It could be something like predicting an outcome or classifying our observations.

+##  No Free Lunch Theorem
+This is a theorem that states that no algorithm works best for every problem.
+This is specially relevant for supervised learning (i.e. predictive modeling).
+There are many factors at play to already state which algorithm is the best.
+This is why you should **try many different algirithms for your problem**.
+Of course, the algorithms you try should be appropiated for your problem, and that's when picking the right machine learning task comes in.

+## Machine Learning Tasks
+Here we'll cover the big three:
+  - Regression
+  - Classification
+  - Clustering

+Another think to take in count:
+  * We will not cover domain specific adaptations.
+  * We will not cover every algorithm.
+What this list will give you is representative overview of successful contemporary algorithms for each task.

+### Regression